frequency-chain/docs/pages/Basics/Delegation.md

 ## Revocation

-Either the Delegator or the Provider may
+Either the Delegator or the Provider may revoke permissions at any time.

+## Definitions

 * **delegator_msa:** The MSA of a delegator/user.
 * **provider_msa:** The MSA of the provider/app.